A Simple Guide to Book Genres

 Adventure Fiction

-Adventure fiction follows characters on exciting journeys, often filled with action, danger, and exploration.
-Protagonists typically confront obstacles across diverse settings – from open seas to remote wilderness – driving the story through their pursuit of a significant goal.
+Adventure fiction follows characters on journeys filled with action, danger, and exploration.
+Protagonists typically confront obstacles across different settings – from open seas to remote wilderness – driving the story through their pursuit of a = goal.
 While it can overlap with other genres, the emphasis remains on action and the challenges faced along the way.

 Short Stories